HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 This section should give a quick overview of some of the conventions used in qoqo/roqoqo.

+## Definitions

+qoqo syntax is independent of the underlying hardware of the quantum computer.
+However, it is modelled for the so-called gate-based quantum computation.

+* `gate`: an `operation` that can be applied on a qubit to carry out a specific computational task, for example an operation given by a rotation gate (e.g. `RotateZ`).
+Mathematically speaking, a gate can be represented by a matrix.
+Sometimes we might use gate, operation and gate operation interchangeably throughout the documentation.
+* `qubit`: the smallest unit of data that a quantum computer can process and store.
+If referring to a mathematical representation, a qubit can be written in form of a vector.
+* `Circuit`: is a an element that includes a sequence of gate operations applied on the involved qubits.
+A Circuit can be interpreted as a helper object (in qoqo: an array) without a physical manifistation.
+It can be used as a schematic representation of the system.

 ## Qubit states
 For the two basis states of a single qubit we define